iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/6sem/internal_combustin_engines.md

-## Syllabus

-**INTERNAL COMBUSTION ENGINES**

-**Course Objectives:**

-At the end of the course, the student will be able to understand:

-1. Construction and operation of IC engine,
-2. Fuels and combustion of fuels in SI and CI engine,
-3. Conduct performance test and carry out calculations,
-4. Formation of exhaust emissions and their controlling measures.

-**Course Outlines:**

 1. **Overview of thermodynamics of fuel-air cycles and real cycles (5 hours)**
     * Otto cycle, Diesel cycle, Atkinson cycle, Stirling cycle, Brayton cycle.
     * Assumptions in fuel air cycle analysis